FileMaker Pro Coaching / Consulting … Because 2 Heads Are Better Than 1

 Hiring a FileMaker Pro consultant/coach can help move you—and your business—from where it is to where you need to go.
-Whether it’s developing a custom app on the FileMaker Platform or adding new features and functionality to an eXisting one, signing a software coach can be a cost-effective way to keep FileMaker Pro in your playbook and enabling you to score on your business goals.
+Whether it’s developing a custom app on the FileMaker Platform or adding new features and functionality to an eXisting one, signing a software coach can be a cost-effective way to keep FileMaker Pro in your playbook, enabling you to score on your business goals.

 Who can benefit from having someone coach them through new skills on the FileMaker Platform (FMP)?
 Anyone who wants to improve their FMP skills—especially in-house developers who need an outside resource from time to time.

 “We can help the citizen developer expedite their progress,” said Doug West, eXcelisys VP for product development.

 eXcelisys has several clients on its coaching roster.
 Besides novices, eXcelisys FileMaker programmers work with seasoned FMP developers who sometimes need a second set of eyes to smooth out the rough edges or talk them through the utilization of new FMP feature enhancements.
 “We can connect through screen sharing, talk through the problem, identify a solution and discuss how to fix it,” said West.